2016 Rafael Nadal tennis season: Australian Open

 Nadal suffered a shocking defeat in the first round of the 2016 Australian Open at the hands of his compatriot Fernando Verdasco in five gruelling sets.
 This marked only the second time in his entire professional career that he has lost in the first round of a grand slam singles tournament.
 The only other first round loss was to Steve Darcis at the 2013 Wimbledon Championships.

 South American Clay Court Season

 Argentina Open

 After receiving a bye in the first round, Nadal reached the semifinals of the Argentina Open by defeating Juan Mónaco and Paolo Lorenzi respectively in straight sets.
 However, he lost to an in-form young-gun Dominic Thiem in the semifinals in three sets after squandering 2 match points.

 Rio Open

-Nadal opens his Rio Open campaign by defeating compatriots Pablo Carreno Busta and Nicolas Almagro respectively in straight sets to book his place in the quarterfinals.
+Nadal opens his Rio Open campaign by defeating compatriots Pablo Carreño Busta and Nicolás Almagro respectively in straight sets to book his place in the quarterfinals.
 He got a walkthrough to the semifinals after Alexandr Dolgopolov withdrew due to a right-shoulder injury.
 He eventually lost to Pablo Cuevas in the semifinals.